atinm/clover-online-orders/readme.txt

 Here is what you need to do:

-1. Install the app by Merchantech called “Online Ordering for Wordpress” to your Clover Station or Clover Mini
+1. Install the app by Merchantech called “ [Smart Online Order + Wordpress](https://www.clover.com/appmarket/apps/6MWGRRXJD5HMW?clientCountry=US ) ” to your Clover Station or Clover Mini
 1. Install this Plugin
 1. Enter the Api-Key provided by the app in the settings section of this plugin
 1. Wait for your menu to sync